China's capital steps up COVID-19 measures as outbreak persists | Health

 China's capital steps up COVID-19 measures as outbreak persists

+The two cases have no genetic association with previous local and imported cases in Beijing, nor to recent local cases in other Chinese regions, Pang said, adding the source of infection was initially determined to be from overseas.
+The ruling Communist Party-backed Beijing Daily said the capital's party and government leadership met late Tuesday and agreed to further tighten monitoring, minimise public gatherings and reduce passenger loads in public transport.

-"We estimate that around 1.7 billion passenger trips will be made during the 2021 Lunar New Year travel season, averaging around 40 million per day," said Wang Xiuchun, an official at the transport ministry, at a media briefing on Wednesday.
-That would be a drop of 40% from the level in 2019, but 10% more than last year's season and two times current levels, she said.
+"We estimate that around 1.7 billion passenger trips will be made during the 2021 Lunar New Year travel season, averaging around 40 million per day," Wang Xiuchun, an official at the transport ministry, said at a separate media briefing.
+That would be a drop of 40% from 2019, but 10% more than last year's season and two times current levels, she said.

 China's week-long Lunar New Year holiday begins on Feb.
 11. People returning home during the Lunar New Year season should have a negative COVID-19 test taken seven days before travelling, Wang Bin, an official at the National Health Commission, said at the briefing.

-China has also stepped up its vaccination campaign, with more than 15 million shots given as of Wednesday.
-The number of new asymptomatic cases, which China does not classify as confirmed cases, fell to 58 from 91 cases a day earlier.

-The total number of confirmed COVID-19 cases in mainland China now stands at 88,557, while the death toll remained unchanged at 4,635.
+The number of new asymptomatic infections, which China does not classify as confirmed cases, fell to 58 from 91 cases a day earlier.
+Total confirmed COVID-19 cases in mainland China now stand at 88,557, while the reported death toll remains unchanged at 4,635 - figures much smaller than in other major countries.
 The figures exclude cases reported in Hong Kong and Macau, which are Chinese territories but independently report their data.
 The commission also excludes cases reported in Taiwan, the self-ruled island that China claims as its own.

 ALSO READ